Students are more creative between 11 a.m. to 2 p.m., finds a study from the University of Sheffield.

 The University of Utah, for example, built a community-centric residence hall designed specifically for students interested in entrepreneurship.
 Utah's high-tech hall is built to be an innovative space for anyone on campus to pursue their entrepreneurial interests.
 Each of the four residential floors has a different theme, with matching design and equipment to encourage cross-disciplinary collaboration, according to EAB's profile of the residence hall.

-But classrooms don't have to be high-tech to encourage innovation.
+But classrooms don't have to be high-tech to encourage creativity.

-Institutions with established active learning classrooms found that lower-resource changes typically lead to an outsized impact, Ann Forman Lippens writes for EAB's Facilities Forum.
-Relatively simple physical modifications—such as whiteboards or swivel chairs—can have a greater effect on student participation and collaboration than expensive technology, she writes (Havergal, Times Higher Education, 1/30).
+Institutions with established active learning classrooms found that lower-resource changes typically lead to an outsized impact, writes Ann Forman Lippens for EAB's Facilities Forum.
+Relatively simple physical modifications—such as whiteboards or swivel chairs—can have a greater effect on student participation and collaboration than expensive technology, she writes (Cain, Business Insider, 11/9/17; Havergal, Times Higher Education, 1/30/18).

 Next in Today's Briefing